SebiTimeWaster/Public-Teleport/README.md

 - Download the `.jar` file from the [Releases page](https://github.com/SebiTimeWaster/Public-Teleport/releases) that fits your Minecraft version and put it into your `mods` folder on your server or client
 - Restart your server or client
-- If needed edit the configuration as described in the section Configuration above
+- If needed edit the configuration as described in the section "Configuration" above

 ## Migration from MiniTeleport